London Museum: Early modern and modern collections

-Demonstrating London's manufacturing prowess has been one of the museum's goals since the inception of the London Museum in 1911.To that end, the museum collects the decorative arts, such as 18th century glass, silver, jewellery and enamel.
-In 1943, the heirs of Sir Richard Garton donated his collection of 400 pieces of table glass, and the museum has pieces from London manufacturers like James Powell and Sons, also known as Whitefriars Glass.
-The museum has collected porcelain from the Chelsea, Bow and Vauxhall china factories, as well as the Martin Brothers.
+Demonstrating London's manufacturing prowess has been one of the museum's goals since the inception of the London Museum in 1911.To that end, the museum has pieces from London manufacturers like James Powell and Sons, also known as Whitefriars Glass; and Martin Brothers; and objects related to trades such as clockmaking, coopering, silk-weaving, engraving, and silversmithing.
 Donors such as Joan Evans, Catherine d'Erlanger, Mary of Teck, Jane Anne Gordon and Lady Cory have enlarged the museum's collection of jewellery, particularly mourning jewellery, chatelaines and costume jewellery.